Updated on March 23rd, 2021

-While many students focus most of their attention on the Common App essays, they need to make sure that they don’t overlook other areas, including the activities list.
+While many students focus most of their attention on the Common App college essays, they need to make sure that they don’t overlook other areas, including the activities list.
 By including solid descriptions, your student can highlight portions of their experience that can help them stand out from other applicants.

 If your student wants to make sure that their activities shine on their Common Application, here’s what they need to know.